 At the Auction

-All properties sold require a 10% down payment at the time of purchase.
+All properties sold to third parties require a 10% down payment at the time of purchase.
 Payments made at the time of purchase may be cash, personal check, money order, cashier’s check or certified check.
 If you are paying by personal check, an accepted form of identification will be required such as a driver’s license or state identification card.
 If the down payment is not made immediately at the time of sale, the Sheriff shall disregard the bid, and shall immediately re-offer the property for sale.
 A successful bidder who cannot immediately make the down payment may also be held in contempt of Court.